 In this article, you will learn what will happen if you overfill the engine oil and learn what to do about it.

 Overfilling your engine oil can cause serious damage to your engine.
 There is no need for action if the engine oil level is slightly above the max-level.
 But if you have filled it 0.3″ or more above the sign, it can cause severe damage to your engine.

-The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion due to hot conditions.
+The engine oil reserve holds some extra oil to compensate for the fluid expansion due to hot conditions.
 Adding an extra half a quart will not damage your engine.
 However, anything more than that could be harmful to the engine.

 When you add too much oil, the excess oil will go towards the crankshaft, and as the crankshaft rotates at a high-speed, the oil is mixed with the air and ‘aerates’ or becomes foamy.
-This foamy texture of the oil acts like a bad lubricant, and as a result, the oil is not pumped effectively.
+This foamy texture of the oil acts like a bad lubricant, and the oil is not pumped effectively.
 Over time, the engine will be starved of proper lubrication, and due to the weak oil pump, it can get locked up.